spiceai/samples/gardener/README.md

 }
 ```

-Here you can see the window of time inferred on (`start` to `end`), the action Spice.ai recommends ("close_valve"), and Spice.ai's confidence in that recommendation expressed as a percentage.
-You can learn more about inferencing through the Spice.ai API in the [documentation](https://crispy-dollop-c329115a.pages.github.io/#/api/README?id=api).
+Here you can see the window of time the recommendation is based on (`start` to `end`), the action Spice.ai recommends ("close_valve"), and Spice.ai's confidence in that recommendation expressed as a percentage.
+You can learn more about recommendations through the Spice.ai API in the [documentation](https://crispy-dollop-c329115a.pages.github.io/#/api/README?id=api).

 ## Next steps